 Before changing your health centre, find out how and where the services are actually provided.
-When you change your health centre, you simultaneously choose all primary health care services, which include, among others, maternity and child health clinics, dental care, mental health and substance abuse services as well as short-term ward care in the health centre.
+If you switch your health centre to another one, all your primary health care services will also change.
+They include the child welfare and maternity clinics, dental care, mental health and substance abuse services, and short-term ward care at the health centre.

 You cannot choose where you will be provided with school and student health care, or long-term institutional care.
 Nor can you choose to have home nursing provided anywhere other than in your municipality of residence.

 You can change your health centre no more often than once a year.